slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

 ===============================     ===========================================
 -DSLS_USE_PYTHON=ON                 Python
--DPython_FIND_VIRTUALENV=ONLY       Python from only the conda environment -DZeroMQ_HINT=/usr/lib64            System zmq instead of conda -DSLS_USE_GUI=ON                    GUI
+-DPython_FIND_VIRTUALENV=ONLY       Python from only the conda environment -DZeroMQ_HINT=/usr/lib64            Use system zmq instead -DSLS_USE_GUI=ON                    GUI
 ===============================     ===========================================